SANTASDVL-ODDMAR-CODER/Termux-repository/README.md

 # Termux-repository
-What you do after installing the termux, It goes to beginning to advance come a do it together 🥵🔥
+# WHat we do after the installing the termux